What Brexit means for your banking if you live in the UK

 No, at present your cover will remain the same.
 You should ensure you read your Added Value Account Welcome Pack before travelling to ensure that you have the right level of insurance cover.

-There is cover for certain pre-paid costs within your policy, if you are unable to obtain a refund from your travel agent, tour operator or public transport operator.
-Please refer to your Added Value Account Welcome Pack for full details of the circumstances that are covered, what do to in this situation and the policy conditions limitations and exclusions that apply.
+If your travel plans are cancelled, curtailed, disrupted or delayed by your travel agent, tour operator or public transport operator due to Brexit, there is cover under your travel policy for certain pre-paid costs, if you can’t get a refund from the travel provider.
+Please refer to your Welcome Pack for full details of the circumstances covered, what do to in this situation and the policy conditions limitations and exclusions that apply.

 No. Internet Banking is not affected.